 Communication Access Symbol

 Most people are familiar with the wheelchair access symbol which tells people about ramps to get into buildings.
 They may also know the sign language symbol that tells people that sign language services available or the Braille symbol that tells people they can get documents in Braille.
-Until recently, there was no access symbol in Canada that represented accessibility for people who have disabilities that affect communication.
+Until 2014, there was no access symbol in Canada that represented accessibility for people who have disabilities that affect communication.

 - Understand what others are saying